-My mum and dad (Sorry, I’m cheating.)
-They are both amazing and inspire me all the time.
-My dad is an amazing entrepreneur and I’ve looked up to him for such a long time.
-I’m very lucky to have him to chat about the business side of things!
+My mum and dad - They are both amazing and a constant source of inspiration for me.
+My dad is an entrepreneur and I’ve looked up to him for such a long time.
+I’m very lucky to have him, especially to chat about the business side of things!
 My mum is a kick-ass nurse.
 I don’t know how she deals with people all the time and everything else that comes with being a nurse!
 She always puts people first (not just as a nurse, but in her daily life!) and I really admire that.

 10. What are three tips you can give to those starting out their own creative business?

-Don’t be afraid to talk to people about your idea.
-I know it can feel like you’re telling people your secret, but every conversation has the potential to take your idea to the next level.
+Don’t be afraid to talk to people about your ideas - I know it can feel like you’re telling people your secret, but every conversation has the potential to take your idea to the next level.

 Keep track of your expenses and your invoices - While you’re at it, if you’re not confident with numbers make sure you set up an appointment with an accountant.